-The Texas Probate Code provides for various alternative types of probate administrations, each with its own set of rules and procedures, and thus, the Texas probate process can be very precise and exacting.
+The Texas Estates Code provides for various alternative types of probate administrations, each with its own set of rules and procedures, and thus, the Texas probate process can be very precise and exacting.

 At the law firm of Robert M. Mendell, Attorney at Law, P.C., the probate process is handled by Robert M. Mendell, a lawyer with more than 35 years of experience and who is a Board Certified Tax Attorney and Attorney CPA.

 Our Law Firm Answers Questions and Works Promptly and Professionally

 For the family dealing with the estate of a family member, prompt and professional attention by an experienced attorney can be very important.
 Mr. Mendell personally handles every case and answers client questions and concerns throughout the probate process.